lban2049/requests/.aigne/doc-smith/docs/community-changelog.md

 ### Improvements

--   Warn user about possible slowdown when using cryptography version &lt; 1.3.4
+-   Warn user about possible slowdown when using cryptography version < 1.3.4
 -   Check for invalid host in proxy URL, before forwarding request to adapter.
 -   Fragments are now properly maintained across redirects.
 (RFC7231 7.1.2)
 -   Removed use of cgi module to expedite library load time.